hoytech/quadrable/README.md

 1. An empty leaf is given a nodeHash of 32 zero bytes.
 1. The hash function used when combining two child nodes has a special case override: Given an input of 64 zero bytes, the output is 32 zero bytes.
 Any other input is hashed as usual.

-Because of the first pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf that has an all zero hash.
-Because the override is not used when hashing leaves (and also because of the different hashing domains, see the next section), it is also computationally infeasible to find a non-empty node that could be interpreted as a leaf, or vice versa.
+Because of the pre-image resistance property of our hash function, it is computationally infeasible to find another value for a leaf that has an all zero hash.
+Since the override is not used when hashing leaves (and also because of the different hashing domains, see the next section), it is also computationally infeasible to find a non-empty node that could be interpreted as a leaf, or vice versa.

 The purpose of these changes is to make empty sub-trees at all depths have 32 zero bytes as their nodeHashes.
 This includes the root node, so a totally empty tree will have a root of 32 zeros.
+This is desirable because:

 * The code is slightly simpler.
-* All zero roots are user-friendly: It's easy to recognize an empty tree.
+* All-zero roots are user-friendly: It's easy to recognize an empty tree.
 * A run of zeros will compress better, so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.
 * In some situations, like an Ethereum smart contract, using all zero values allows some minor optimisations.
 Specifically, 0 bytes in the calldata is cheaper on gas, contract code size is reduced, and "uninitialised" memory can be used for some operations.
 It does not save on storage loads though -- only a naive implementation would store the cached empty values in storage as opposed to contract code.